Aaron’s Department gives employers the ability to carry out DBS checks for their staff with ease.

 Among other duties, according to the Code of Practice, every employer should:

-According to the Code of Practice, after a person has been employed, the employer must keep the disclosure information only for as long as absolutely necessary.
-Usually, a period of up to six months is considered just that and any disputes or complaints need to be resolved in this time.
+In accordance with the Code of Practice, after a person has been employed, the employer must keep the disclosure information only for as long as absolutely necessary.
+Usually, a period of up to six months is considered.

 Respecting the rules of retention for the DBS Certificate’s data, employers are allowed to file some data after the six-month period has elapsed.